Jungle Cruise (film): Pre-production

 In August 2015, it was announced that Walt Disney Pictures was revamping the film adaptation to star Dwayne Johnson.
 The previous script originally written by Goldstein and Norville would be rewritten by John Requa and Glenn Ficarra with the intention to harken back to its period roots.
-John Davis and John Fox signed in as producers.
+John Davis and John Fox signed on as producers.

 Johnson, who did a lot of research before getting into the role, announced in April 2017 that he would co-produce the film under his Seven Bucks Productions, and he expressed his interest in having Patty Jenkins helm the project.
 However, in July 2017, Jaume Collet-Serra was announced as the director of the film.
-In January 2018, Michael Green was reported to have rewritten the script, previously worked on by Patrick McKay and J.D.
-Payne.
-Also Emily Blunt signed on, as Johnson wanted her to be his co-star.
+In January 2018, Michael Green was reported to have rewritten the script, previously worked on by J. D. Payne and Patrick McKay.
+Also, Emily Blunt signed on, as Johnson wanted her to be his co-star.
 Blunt was paid between $8–10 million for her involvement.

 Casting

-In March 2018, an open casting call was made for the other characters in the film, including men and women of all ethnicities between ages 17 to 90 and children between 6 and 14 years old.
+In March 2018, an open casting call was made for the other characters in the film, including men and women of all ethnicities between ages 17 to 100 and children between 6 and 14 years old.

 In the same month, Jack Whitehall was cast as the brother of Blunt's character.
 Six months later, it was reported that he would have a coming out scene in the film with Johnson.
 This would be the second incidence of a gay character in a live-action Disney film, the first being Le Fou, portrayed by Josh Gad, in the 2017 adaptation of Beauty and the Beast.
-There was some backlash over the report, with some persons online expressing anger over a straight man being cast as a "camp" gay character.
+There was some backlash over the report, with some people online expressing anger over a straight man being cast as a "camp" gay character.

 In April 2018, Édgar Ramírez and Jesse Plemons were added to the cast as villains with the former being "a man with a conquistador background".
-In May, Paul Giamatti was cast to portray a "crusty harbormaster."
+In May, Paul Giamatti was cast to portray a "crusty harbormaster".
 In June, Quim Gutiérrez joined the cast to portray one of the villains.
 In July, it was announced that Veronica Falcón, Dani Rovira, and Andy Nyman had joined the cast.
 Before Falcón was cast as Trader Sam, a role inspired by a male character at the theme park, it was discussed whether the role would be a male or a female character in the film.